carlmylo/rpcs3guidetesting/instruments/misc/mididrums.md

 ## NOTES:

 * Requires an electronic MIDI Drum Kit connected via USB or a MIDI to USB interface.
-	* **Your MIDI Drum Kit needs to be set to MIDI Channel 10 and standard GM mapping.**  These should be default settings but consult the manual for your kit to make sure.
+	* **Your MIDI Drum Kit needs to be set to MIDI Channel 10 and standard GM mapping.**  These should be default settings but consult the manual for your MIDI Drum Kit to make sure.
-* Requires the latest version of [[RPCS3]](https://rpcs3.net/download)
+* D-Pad: Left and D-Pad: Right cannot be used.
+This makes slowing down practice mode and cycling through trainers impossible.

 ## Instructions: